grycap/minicon/README.md

 $ ./minicon -t tarfile --plugin=scripts ./minicon
 ```

+> **DISCLAIMER**: take into account that the _scripts_ plugin is an automated tool and tries to make its best.
+If a interpreter is detected, all the default include folder for that interpreter will be added to the final filesystem.
+If you know your app, you can reduce the number of folders to include.

 ## Use Cases

 This section includes the whole process to re-produce two use cases in which **minicon** can reduce the footprint of the size of the Docker containers.